-(1) Communi ty Character Corri.
-Minimum width conditioned Reduction for lots less than 1.5 Standard Minanum whan Conductive upon approval of planning director.
-Reference section 24-96 (d) for the criteria.
-Reduction for fors less than 1.2 acres which were recorded on legally in existence prior to July 3, 1990.
-Average Width 50-jeei 30-feei 20-feet or 10% of the average lot depth, whichever is greater.
-Minimum Width 25-feet 20-fe#1 15-feet (2) All Other Roads Standard Reduction for Lots less than 1.5 acres which were recorded or legally in existence prior to July 3, 1990.
-Average Width 30-feet 20-feet or 10% of the average lot depth, whichever is greater Minimum Width 15-feet 15-jeei (3) Further R eductions for Mes er Planned Communities with app roved Design Guidelines. master-planned c design guidelines : ommunity and have thall specify archite lighting, streetscape w further reduced for developmen a governing set of design guidelin ctural standards, building placemen e standards, landscaping, signage, es approved by the county.
-The it and massing, parking location
+Wic Ith Requirements for Landscape Areas along Right(s)- of-Way.
+(1) Community Chai raeter Corridors Standard Minimum width conditioned upon approval of planning director.
+Reference section 24-96 98(d) (e) for the criteria.
+Reduction for lots less than 1.5 acres which were recorded or legally in existence prior to July 3, 1990.
+Average Width 50-feet 30-feet 20-feet or 10% of the average lot depth, whichever is greater.
+Minimum Width 25-feet 20-feet 15-feet (2) All Other Roads A reasonable of the second of Standard Reduction for Lots less than 1.5 acres which were recorded or legally in existence prior to July 3, 1990.
+Average Width 30-feet 20-feet or 10% of the average lot depth, whichever is greater.
+Minimum Width 15-feet 15-feet

+(3) Further Reductions for Master Planned Communities with approved Design Guidelines.